CCSU-CS-Club/GitHubWorkshop-Fall17/README.md

 5. ### If you run into Merge conflicts, which you hopefully should, please talk to one of the mentors to resolve it!

+6. ### Talk to us if you want to learn about rollbacks, etc. that are not being discussed here.

 ## Contributors: